Causal Modeling for Fairness in Dynamical Systems: Causal Interpretations of Dynamic Fairness Models

 \subsection{Repeated Classification}

-We now turn to the repeated classification setting discussed by \citet{hashimoto2018fairness}, presented in SCM form in Figure~\ref{fig:scm-hashimoto}.
+Finally, we examine the repeated classification setting discussed by \citet{hashimoto2018fairness}, presented in SCM form in Figure~\ref{fig:scm-hashimoto}.
 The model is fairly general, and the authors discuss several domains where it could apply (e.g. speech recognition, text auto-completion).
-A binary classifier with parameters $\theta$ (\citet{hashimoto2018fairness} use a logistic regression classifier) is repeatedly trained on a population of individuals with features $X$ and labels $Y$.
-The population distribution is a mixture of components $P=\sum_k \alpha_k P_k$, where each of the $k$ demographic groups has proportion $\alpha_k$ and a unique distribution over the input-output pairs $P_k(X, Y)$.
+A binary classifier with parameters $\theta$ is repeatedly trained on a population of individuals with features $X$ and labels $Y$.
+The population distribution is a mixture of components $P=\sum_k \alpha_k P_k$, where each of the $k$ demographic groups has proportion $\alpha_k$ (with ${\sum_k \alpha_k = 1}$) and a unique distribution over the input-output pairs $P_k(X, Y)$.
 Group memberships (i.e. cluster assignments) $Z \in [1\ldots k]$ are not observed.

 The key idea is that the group distributions $P_k$ remain static over time, but their relative proportions $\alpha_k$ change dynamically in response to the classifier performance on the $k$-th group.
 At the $t$-th step, the classifier is trained on the overall population $\{(X^t_i,Y^t_i)\}$, yielding classifier parameter $\theta^t$ and predictions\footnote{ Using held-out data for the predictions is expressible via a small change to the SCM. } $\hat{Y}^t$.
 At each step, some subjects choose to stay in the population, some choose to leave, and some new subjects are added to the pool.
-In particular, the Poisson parameter $\lambda_k$ (proportional to mixing coefficient $\alpha_k$) is computed as a function of the per-group risk $R_k$, which itself is a simple function of the predictions, e.g. classification error.
+In particular, the Poisson parameter $\lambda_k$ (proportional to mixing coefficient $\alpha_k$) is computed as a function of the per-group risk $R_k$.
 Misclassified subjects are more likely to leave, so under-served groups shrink over time.
 The authors coin this phenomenon as \textit{disparity amplification}.
-Interestingly, disparity amplification can \emph{improve} the overall loss/accuracy since the shrinking minority group contributes less to these global metrics as time proceeds.
+Interestingly, disparity amplification can \emph{improve} the overall loss/accuracy since the shrinking minority group (whose accuracy may be decreasing) contributes less to these global metrics as time proceeds.
 To mitigate disparity amplification, \citet{hashimoto2018fairness} propose a robust optimization technique that seeks low loss for worst-case group assignments $Z$ (assuming a minimum group size).